Mauschel: Background

 Theodore Herzl was a Jewish Austro-Hungarian and founder of modern political Zionism which aimed to found a Jewish state in Palestine.
 Herzl saw Zionism as a solution to the "Jewish question" in opposition to assimilation.
 In his early life Herzl favored assimilation as a solution to rising antisemitism in Europe.
 He himself lived as an assimilated, secular Jew in Vienna and Paris.
 Some scholars suggest that he also assimilated internalized antisemitic views of Jews which are present in his early writings.
 Herzl credited his shift to Zionism to a belief that antisemitism, even levied against assimilated Jews, could not be combatted.
 Herzl came to believe that only through a Jewish state could they avoid antisemitism and freely express their religion and culture.
 This culminated in the publication of his seminal essay "Der Judenstaat" (The Jewish State) in 1896.

 Antisemitism at this time was common throughout Europe and was undergoing a shift from religious antisemitism to racial antisemitism based around concepts of ethnonationalism which viewed Jews as an alien race.
 Antisemitism commonly took the form of stereotyping and maligning of Jewish traits and culture as well as physical violence.
 In France, an infamous case was the wrongful conviction of a Jewish man, Alfred Dreyfus for treason in 1894.
 Even after evidence came to light that exonerated him in 1896, he was re-convicted in 1899 and the actual culprit, a gentile, was unanimously acquitted.
 The French legislative elections of 1898 were dominated by this Dreyfus affair and twenty-two professed antisemites were elected, six of whom were elected after campaigning under the "anti-juif" or "anti-Jew" label.
 Herzl credited the antisemitism of the Dreyfus affair and the mass rallies in as one of the key factors in his conversion to Zionism.

 In August 1897, Herzl convened the First Zionist Congress in Basel, Switzerland that formed the Zionist Organization and set out the goals of the early Zionist movement.
 Herzl was elected the Zionist Organization’s first president and founded the weekly newspaper Die Welt (“The World”) to promote Zionism.
-The newspaper became the principle publication of the Zionist movement from 1987 to 1914.
+The newspaper became the principal publication of the Zionist movement from 1987 to 1914.

 Around this time Herzl was embracing his Jewish roots.
 He proudly proclaimed Die Welt as a "Judenblatt" (Jew-paper), and no longer hid his Jewish identity in his writing like he had in earlier publications.
 Some scholars suggest that at this time, internalized antisemitism in the language of his writing shifted to refer to a subclass of Jews who he claimed exemplified the stereotypes targeted at Jews in general.
 The essay Mauschel is used as an example of this where Jews are divided into Jews that exemplify traits admired by Herzl, and Jews represented by the character Mauschel, who exemplifies stereotypes and traits distasteful to Herzl.